GrahamCHill/Projection/readme.md

 If you want to contribute to the Projection, you can fork the repository and create a pull request.
 You can also report issues or suggest features by opening an issue in the repository.

+Please be aware that of the rules of the [Contributor License Agreement](CLA.md) (CLA) before contributing to the project.

+Please also read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to the project.

 ## License
 The Projection is licensed under the GNU Lesser General Public License (LGPL) v3.0.
 See the LICENSE file for more details.